mikekatz04/BBHx/docs/source/README.rst

    pip install cupy-cuda92

 4) Run install.
-Make sure CUDA is on your PATH.
+Make sure CUDA is on your PATH or ``CUDAHOME`` variable is set to the path to nvcc and other CUDA files.

 ::